S&P Global Offerings

 These look at the cooperative effort among the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont and Virginia to cap and reduce CO2 emissions from the power sector.

-These assessments cover a full range of projects that reflect bids, offers and trades as reported in either the Commodity Insights Market on Close assessment process, the brokered market or on trading and exchange instruments.
+These assessments cover a full range of projects that reflect bids, offers and trades as reported in either the Energy Market on Close assessment process, the brokered market or on trading and exchange instruments.
 The assessments reflect the individual attributes of particular projects and are segmented into avoidance and removal credits.
 Additional assessments are available for the International Civil Aviation Organization’s CORSIA program, plus the most competitive methane collection carbon credits.

 S&P Global Commodity Insight’s partnership with the Xpansiv spot-market exchange provides assessments of the daily and monthly settlement prices for Xpansiv’s carbon credit contracts, as well as the settlement prices for physically-delivered futures contracts.